eclipse/xtext/xtext-website/documentation/330_web_support.md

 The following functions are available, provided that the respective services are enabled and supported by the employed editor library.
 All functions return a _promise_ that is eventually resolved to the requested data.
 Furthermore, all these functions can be supplied with an `options` parameter to override some of the options declared when the editor was built.

  * `getContentAssist()`
-   Returns the content assist proposals in the format explained in Section [Content Assist](#content-assist).
+   Returns the content assist proposals in the format explained in the [Content Assist](#content-assist) section.
  * `validate()`
    Returns the validation result.
 The returned object has a property `issues`, which is an array of objects with the following properties:
     * `description`: A description to be displayed to the user.